She Ain't You: Critical reception

 Sarah Rodman of The Boston Globe wrote that the song "is totally shameless and completely effective" as it "derives much of its charm from a hefty sample of Michael Jackson's 'Human Nature'".
 Joanne Dorken of MTV UK wrote that the sample gives "the tune an instant eighties feel".
-Najah Goldstein of radio station WNOW-FM wrote that the song is "shows a much softer side of Chris Brown", and further added that it's "definitely a song for the ladies ... maybe even for pop star Rihanna."
+Najah Goldstein of radio station WNOW-FM wrote that the song "shows a much softer side of Chris Brown", and further added that it's "definitely a song for the ladies ... maybe even for pop star Rihanna."
 Margaret Wappler of Los Angeles Times wrote that "the sentiment of the song is refreshingly complex."
 While reviewing the album, Sean Fennessey of The Washington Post wrote that "a more appropriate application appears on 'She Ain’t You', which interpolates Michael Jackson's 'Human Nature'.
 Jackson has long been the emotional, physical and musical forebear to Brown.
 But on 'She Ain’t You' he begs the comparison, and it isn’t pretty."
 The song was nominated for Song of the Year at the 2011 Soul Train Music Awards, and Top R&B Song at the 2012 Billboard Music Awards.